dfamonteiro/blog/blog/content/posts/production-load-generator.md

 <figure>
     <img src="/images/production-load-generator/assembly-line.png" alt="The Wafer system state loop">
     <figcaption>A Boeing 787 assembly line in North Charleston, South Carolina.
-Issues at one of the assembly stations can result in cascading delays for every airframe that is directly or indirectly blocked by the disrupted station.
+Issues at one of the assembly stations can result in cascading delays for every airframe that is blocked by lack of progress at the disrupted station.
 In other words: you have a traffic jam until the bottleneck is fixed.<br>(image source: <a href="https://www.seattletimes.com/business/boeing-aerospace/parts-delays-force-boeing-to-slow-787-jet-assembly-line-in-s-c/">The Seattle Times</a>)</figcaption>
 </figure>

 The `LineLoadGenerator` has two core components: the `LineEquipment` class which represents a singular machine with inputs and outputs, and the `LineLoadGenerator` which is responsible for piecing and wiring these `LineEquipment` objects together like they're legos.